 \subsubsection{Automorphic Forms on unitary groups}

 Automorphic forms on unitary groups are typically discussed from any of the following three perspectives (which are equivalent over $\IC$): \begin{enumerate} \item{Functions on a unitary group that satisfy an automorphy condition} \item{$\ci$- (or holomorphic) functions on a hermitian symmetric space (analogue of the upper half plane) that satisfy an automorphy condition} \item{Sections of a certain vector bundle over a moduli space (a Shimura variety) parametrizing abelian varieties together with a polarization, endomorphism, and level structure} \end{enumerate} Which perspective is most natural depends upon context.
 In this paper, we shall need all three perspectives.
-In \cite{EDiffOps}, we provided a detailed discussion of automorphic forms and the relationships between different approaches to defining them.
-In this section, we summarize only the basic facts needed for this paper.
+(In \cite[Section 2]{EDiffOps}, we provided a detailed discussion of automorphic forms and the relationships between different approaches to defining them.)

 The relationship between the first two approaches to automorphic forms is reviewed in \cite[p.
-9]{AppToSHL}, as well as other references, such as \cite[A8]{shar} and \cite{sh}.
-The relationship between the second two approaches to automorphic forms is discussed in \cite{EDiffOps} and is similar to the analogous relationship for modular forms given in \cite{ka2}.
+9]{AppToSHL} and \cite[A8]{shar}.
+The relationship between the second two approaches to automorphic forms is discussed in \cite[Section 2]{EDiffOps} and is similar to the analogous relationship for modular forms given in \cite[A1.1]{ka2}.